GeromeRen/sonarqube/README.md

 </Policies>
 ```
 ### Verify SonarQube
-SonarQube is running at Fabric endpoint: [http://{Your Fabric Cluster Endpoint}:9000]()
-SonarQube Windows container persistence volume mount at d:\sonarqube on container host machine
+SonarQube is running at Fabric endpoint: [http://{Your Fabric Cluster Endpoint}:9000]() and SonarQube Windows container persistence volume mount at d:\sonarqube on container host machine
 Note: Remember to expose port 9000 in your Azure Load Balancer

 ## 2. To Run as Docker Command Line